LucBen93/Inl-mning-3/README.md

 ## Setup

-You need to have `Node` installed on your computer
+You need to have `Node.js` installed on your computer

 ```
 $ git clone https://github.com/pollyyllop/Inl-mning-3.git